Sophie Jackman, final year medical student at the University of Cambridge, shared top tips from attending her first major academic conference

 - Pat yourself on the back for being at your first conference.
 Look at you – you’re really impressive!
 Just being there is already a major step ahead not taken by many of your peers.
 Maybe you did or didn’t win the Research Prize for best Short Communication, but you’re just at the beginning of your career.
 Enjoy yourself and the amount you learn in just two or three days and feel even more excited about your second conference as an established conference goer!

-Find out more about the General Practice Education Group at the Cambridge Primary Care Unit
+Find out more about the General Practice Education Group at the University of Cambridge Primary Care Unit

 See more about conducting your SSC in primary care or general practice